Buying Software that Meets the Unique Needs of the Business Drives Digital Transformation

 Depending on the resources you have available and the price of the system required, companies and institutions may enlist a consultant at this point or take advantage of a tool like Olive – which allows technology buyers to avoid the RFP process.
 Getting support to go deep into your requirements and find a best fit solution pays off in the long term.

 How important is this purchase?
 How many people will use it?
-What's the impact of this decision on the business?
+What’s the impact of this decision on the business?
 At this juncture, you can decide where on the RFx scale this project needs to sit.
 Explore the market by asking others who have used similar software about how it works, looking up reviews, and searching for solution reviews on Capterra or G2Crowd.
-With online reviews, it’s wise to consider that a) your personal needs are not used to determine these suggestions and b) these vendors pay to play in this space, so there may be some bias attached to the options presented.
+With online reviews, it’s wise to consider that a) your personal needs are not used to determine these suggestions and b) these vendors pay to play in this space, so there is bias attached to the options presented.
+Often, you are missing out on niche vendors who meet your needs, but don’t see a need to advertise on a magic quadrant.

 Step 5 – Shortlist the Vendors that Meet Your Requirements